KUBDatalab/SQL/_episodes/02-selecting-sorting-data.md

 ## Writing my first query

 Let's start by opening DB Browser for SQLite and the imdb database (see Setup).
 Choose `Browse Data` and the `filmsAndSeries` table.
-The moviesAndSeries table contains columns or fields such as `title`, `type`, `description`, `release_year`, etc.
+The filmsAndSeries table contains columns or fields such as `title`, `type`, `description`, `release_year`, etc.

-Let's write a SQL query that selects only the `title` column from the `filsAndSeries` table.
+Let's write a SQL query that selects only the `title` column from the `filmsAndSeries` table.

 ```sql
 SELECT title